Turf Talk

 I have a white powder on part of my lawn.
 What is it?

-You have a harmless fungal growth commonly referred to as “powdery mildew”.
-Here in Manitoba it rarely becomes severe enough to damage the lawn.
-Powdery mildew is usually most prevalent during periods of high humidity and cool nights.
-It is also indicative of a lawn that has high nitrogen content.
-While a fungicide is available to treat severe cases, I have never seen a case severe enough to warrant a fungicide treatment.
-Given a few days, weather conditions usually change.
+That’s a harmless fungal growth commonly referred to as “powdery mildew”.
+It’s most prevalent during periods of high humidity and cool nights.
+It also tells you there is a high nitrogen content but it is completely harmless to your lawn.
+While a fungicide is available to treat severe cases, we at BAM!
+Green have never seen a case severe enough to warrant a fungicide treatment.
+What to do?
+Give it a few days — weather conditions usually change.
 The grass blades will continue to grow and the infected blades will simply get cut off by your lawn mower.
 Powdery mildew is also a common problem in many tree species.

 This entry was posted in General.
 Bookmark the permalink.
 Both comments and trackbacks are currently closed.